-When Jesus says he came to "proclaim good news to the poor" (John 4:18), he is referring to people who are poor in spirit and people who are physically poor and suffer from systemic sin.
+When Jesus says he came to "proclaim good news to the poor" (John 4:18), he is referring to people who are poor in spirit and people who are physically poor and suffer because of the sin of others.

-When Jesus says, God sent him to "proclaim freedom for the prisoners" (v.
-18), he is talking about all who are captive to sin, in need of liberation that only comes through Jesus, and those who are unjustly imprisoned (i.e., through human trafficking, false incarcerations).
+When Jesus says God sent him to "proclaim freedom for the prisoners" (v.
+18), he is talking about all who sin and need to be freed from sin through Jesus.
+God is also talking about those who are unjustly imprisoned (i.e., through kidnapping, or those who have been put into prison for something they did not do, or for an extra long time for a crime that didn't hurt anyone else).

 Jesus also restores our sight.
-Sin keeps us from seeing all people as our neighbors and blinds us to injustice around us.
+Sin keeps us from seeing all people as our neighbors.
+We can get so caught up in what we want that it blinds us to injustice around us.
 Jesus teaches us how to truly see again, revealing to us that everyone is equally made in the image of God and showing us that we all belong to each other.
 We are a part of one big kingdom family.

 ASK: How did Jesus live?
 Who did he focus on?
-READ John 13:34-35.

 ASK: What does Jesus call us to do?
-READ John 14:16-17.

 ASK: Who has Jesus given us to help us notice injustice and act upon it?

 READ 1 John 3:16-18.